2i2c-org/docs/about/service-objectives.md

 - We have a dedicated communications channel for support (see [](../support.md)).
 - At least one team member is always tasked with monitoring this channel.
-- We will acknowledge receipt of this ticket within 24 working hours.
-- We will triage support requests within 24 working hours.
+- We will triage support requests and respond to them within 24 working hours.
 - Support requests related to degraded user experience will be prioritized over changes and enhancement requests.
 - For major or complex outages, we will re-direct capacity on our engineering team to resolve them.